 Communicating Unique Characteristics of the Field

-Following from this need, panelists celebrated a set of key characteristics of the field:
+Panelists celebrated a set of key characteristics of the field:

 - Exploratory.
 Panelists strongly supported a focus on exploratory projects because we cannot definitively know what form the future will take, and thus we need to harness the imaginations of the designers.

-- Ambitious mashups.
+- Ambitious Mashups.
 Panelists strongly resonated with this concept (discussed earlier), which emphasizes explorations of unique combinations of emerging technologies.
 Explorations of mashups opens our eyes to divergent future possibilities.